5 Ways Ethical Leaders Solve Problems

 Those who saw the film were more likely to attack the doll than those who hadn’t.

 Think back to your own work experiences, or watch the folks around you.
-Of those who have angry, stressed, micro-managing bosses, how many are happy in their job and do their best work?
+Of those who have angry, stressed-out, micro-managing bosses, how many copy their boss’s bad behaviour when dealing with others?

 Ethical leaders have teams that are a pleasure to manage, are personable, and productive.
 Because that’s how they behave.